OKGaosenkwe/CMPG-323-Overview-29065038/README.md

 The final repository will undergo branching to the main repository and will include a comprehensive report built using Power BI.

 ## Context Diagram
+All repositories refer back to one Kanban Guide, and are a build up of each other.
+You can't move on to the next project without completing the previous one.
 ![Blank diagram](https://github.com/OKGaosenkwe/CMPG-323-Overview-29065038/assets/92356409/d4fea39b-6ca9-4fad-a93a-8f1923fd06ca)

 ## Branching Strategy
+Overall, the GitHub flow strategy will be used for all projects.
+It's used for continuous integration and frequent deployments and well suited for individual projects.

+For Project 1, I will be using the Centralized workflow, where I'll be committing directly into the main branch.

+For Project 2, Pattern-Based Strategy will be utilised for the API automation.
+The branches being, Main - Develop and Feature

+In Project 3, I'll be utilizing the Forking strategy to make independent changes to it.

+And for Project 4, branches are Main - Develop - Release - Feature.

 ## The Use of a .gitignore File Within Each Project
+It will prevent unnecessary files from being tracked during development, it will also help maintain a cleaner repository.
+The .gitignore file will also help to avoid leakage of sensitive information such as API keys, passwords and private configuration files.

 ## Storage of Credentials and Sensitive Information